biril/mp3-parser/README.md

 -----

-The parser's API consists of `read____` methods, each dedicated to reading a specific section of the mp3 file.
+The parser's API consists of `read____` methods, each dedicated to reading a specific section of the MPEG audio file.
 The current implementation includes `readFrameHeader`, `readFrame`, `readLastFrame`, `readId3v2Tag`, `readXingTag` and `readTags`.
-Each of these accepts a [DataView](http://www.khronos.org/registry/typedarray/specs/latest/#8)-wrapped ArrayBuffer containing the mp3 data, and optionally an offset into the buffer.
+Each of these accepts a [DataView](http://www.khronos.org/registry/typedarray/specs/latest/#8)-wrapped ArrayBuffer containing the audio data, and optionally an offset into the buffer.

-In all cases, a 'description' will be returned - a hash containing key-value pairs relevant to the specific mp3 section being read.
-For example the hash returned by `readFrameHeader` will include an `mpegAudioVersion` key of value "MPEG Version 1 (ISO/IEC 11172-3)" and a `layerDescription` key of value "Layer III".
+In all cases, a 'description' will be returned - a hash containing key-value pairs relevant to the specific section being read.
+For example, the hash returned by `readFrameHeader` for an mp3 file will include an `mpegAudioVersion` key of value "MPEG Version 1 (ISO/IEC 11172-3)" and a `layerDescription` key of value "Layer III".
 A section description will always include a `_section` attribute - a hash with `type`, `byteLength` and `offset` keys:

 * `type`: "frame", "frameHeader", "Xing" or "ID3v2"
 * `byteLenfth`: Size of the section in bytes